cpakennedy/cpakennedy.github.io/index.md

 permalink: /
 ---

-I'm a PhD student in mathematics at the University of Toronto.
+I'm a PhD candidate in mathematics at the University of Toronto.
 My hobbies include searching for untracked powder and big mountain lines in Western Canada.

 ![](assets/img/KHMR_clouds.jpg)